CyberT33N/python-cheat-sheet/README.md

-Machine type: Check default use -> n1-highmem-2 (2 vCPU, 13GB RAM)
+Machine type: n1-highmem-2 (2 vCPU, 13GB RAM) <-- **Will work but for some cases not enough if you can use n1-highmem-2 with 26GB RAM**
 GPU Type: NVIDIA T4 - 1 CPU
 - Check install NVIDIA GPU Driver
 Framework: TensorFlow 2.13 (CUDA 11.8, Python 3.10)